s8fe/docs/docs/Contracts/Governance/NRC-31 SubDAO.md

 Errors:
 - **"Error: Invalid checksum ..."**: Authentication Error - probably that payer & Payer private key do not match
-- **"Error: transaction declares authority ..."**: Authentication Error - seems the payer and private key do not match.
+- **"Error: transaction declares authority ..."**: Authentication Error - seems the payer and private key do not match

-TBD
+- **"Error: create_dao: pool does not exist"**: Create a pool first
+- **"Error: create_dao : dao already exist"**: A user can only have one DAO TBD

 </details>